Transient Ischemic Attack (TIA, Mini-Stroke) (cont.)

 - Vision is located in the back of the brain (occiput), and balance and coordination are located at the bottom of the brain (cerebellum).

-- Blood supply to the brain comes from the carotid arteries that are located in the front of the neck, and the vertebral arteries that run in the back of the neck through small canals in the bony spine (vertebrae) of the neck.
+- Blood supply to the brain comes from the two carotid arteries that are located in the front of the neck, and the two vertebral arteries that run in the back of the neck through small canals in the bony spine (vertebrae).

-- All of these connect at a junction of blood vessels located in the base of the brain (called the Circle of Willis), and from there smaller arteries supply the brain with oxygen and nutrients.
+- All four arteries connect at a junction of blood vessels located in the base of the brain (called the Circle of Willis), and from there smaller arteries branch out to supply the brain with oxygen and nutrients.

 When a portion of the brain loses its blood supply, it can become damaged and stop functioning.
 When a portion of the brain does not function, the part of the body that it controls also stops working.
 This is called a stroke or a cerebrovascular accident (CVA).
 If the brain is able to regain its blood supply quickly, then the CVA symptoms may resolve; this is known as a transient ischemic attack (TIA).
-A TIA is similar to a stroke that resolves by itself because of a temporary lack of oxygen to a portion of the brain.
+A TIA is a stroke that resolves by itself.

 What are the causes of transient ischemic attack (TIA)?